manymoments/manymoments.github.io/_posts/2022-04-06-aa-part-four-CA-and-BCA.markdown

 ## Crusader Agreement (CA)
 We begin by recalling a useful agreement primitive called Crusader Agreement, first introduced by [Dolev 1981](https://www.cs.huji.ac.il/~dolev/pubs/byz-strike-again.pdf) which we adopt to the asynchronous model following the *BV-broadcast* protocol of [Mostefaoui, Hamouma, Raynal 2015](https://hal.archives-ouvertes.fr/hal-01176110/document).

 Crusader agreement is similar to other agreement problems in that each party receives an input, and must eventually decide on an output.
-However, in crusader agreement, instead of requiring all parties to decide the same value, the agreement property is weakened; parties are allowed to decide a special value $\bot$ despite some others deciding a non-$\bot$ value.
+However, in crusader agreement, instead of requiring all non-faulty parties to decide the same value, the agreement property is weakened; non-faulty parties are allowed to decide a special value $\bot$ despite some others deciding a non-$\bot$ value.

 * **Weak Agreement**: If two non-faulty parties output values $x$ and $y$, then either $x=y$ or one of the values is $\bot$.
 * **Validity**: If all non-faulty parties have the same input, then this is the only possible output.
 Furthermore, if a non-faulty party outputs $x \neq \bot$, then $x$ was the input of some non-faulty party.